8street/ReversedBedlam/README.md

 # OpenBedlam

-An open source re-implementation of Bedlam 1996 game.
+Part of the reversed Bedlam game.
+For educational purposes to learn how it works.

 [![Lines of Code](https://tokei.rs/b1/github/8street/OpenBedlam?category=code)](https://github.com/XAMPPRocky/tokei)